DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 **First ensure that the STUDENT_ID, UCAS_ID_KEY, and PERSONAL_ID columns are formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding.**

+The imported table in SQL Server will take the name of the worksheet so something succinct like `IFY` would be best – the holding table is named `IFY$`